Reconstruction on Trees and Low-Degree Polynomials: Introduction

-In this paper, we answer this question in the limit case $\lambda_2 = 0$.
-Perhaps surprisingly, we find that the Kestum-Stigum threshold remains tight in the sense that even polynomials of degree $N^c$ for a small $c > 0$ are not able to correlate with the root label (Theorem~\ref{thm:poly-fail-intro}), whereas computationally efficient reconstruction is generally possible as long as $d$ is a sufficiently large constant (Theorem~\ref{thm:noise-robust-reconstruction-intro}) and even when a constant fraction of leaves are replaced by noise.
 We also consider an analogous question where the tree is unknown, and the algorithm has access to $m$ i.i.d. samples of the Markov process where the root is biased towards an unknown label $Y^*$.
-In this setting, polynomials of degree $N^c$ again fail to correlate with the label $Y^*$, but we show that a simple algorithm, straightforwardly implementable in the SQ model \cite{kearns1998efficient}, can recover $Y^*$ in polynomial time (Theorem~\ref{thm:sq-tree-intro}).
-Together, these results show that low-degree polynomials behave very differently in our setting than one might intuit based on previous work in related settings, such as random CSPs or the block model.
+In this setting, polynomials of degree $N^c$ again fail to correlate with the label $Y^*$, but we show that a simple algorithm, straightforwardly implementable in the Statistical Query (SQ) model \cite{kearns1998efficient}, can recover $Y^*$ in polynomial time (Theorem~\ref{thm:sq-tree-intro}).
+Together, these results show that low-degree polynomials behave very differently in our setting than one might intuit based on previous work in related settings, such as in random constraint satisfaction problems or the block model.